kykyev/kykyev.github.io/_posts/2014-02-05-angularjs-simplest-app-example.markdown

 });
 ```

-Now we wait until DOM is ready when app bootstraping is kicked off.
+Now we wait until DOM is ready when app bootstrap is kicked off.
 During bootstrap process modules are configured and initialized by their run blocks.
 It is during `demoApp` module configuration when `EchoController` is registered:

 ```javascript
 $controllerProvider.register('EchoConroller', function($tscope) {